MultiSafepay/docs/content/integrations/pwa/pwa-studio/manual.md

 ### 3. Installation & Configuration (GitHub)

-If you would like to install the MultiSafepay plugin into your PWA Stuidio application, please use this [installation instructions](https://github.com/MultiSafepay/pwastudio-multisafepay-payment-integration#installation-guide) on our GitHub page.
+If you would like to install the MultiSafepay plugin into your PWA Studio application, please use these [installation instructions](https://github.com/MultiSafepay/pwastudio-multisafepay-payment-integration#installation-guide) on our GitHub page.

 ### Support
 You can create issues on our repository.
 If you need any additional help or support, please contact <integration@multisafepay.com>